PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 # OmniSafe's Safety-Gymnasium Benchmark on On-Policy Algorithms

-OmniSafe's Safety-Gymnasium Benchmark evaluated the performance of OmniSafe algorithm implementations in several environments from the Safety-Gymnasium task suite.
+The OmniSafe Safety-Gymnasium Benchmark for on-policy algorithms evaluates the effectiveness of OmniSafe's on-policy algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) task suite.
 For each algorithm and environment supported, we provide:
 - Default hyperparameters used for the benchmark and scripts to reproduce the results.
 - A comparison of performance or code-level details with other open-source implementations.
 - Graphs and raw data that can be used for research purposes.